How Mediation Can Help You Cope with COVID-19 Chaos

 - How will you adjust your plans if a parent needs to isolate or falls ill?

 - If either parent loses significant parenting time due to a crisis, can you adjust time going forward to make this up?

 Don’t let these important issues go unaddressed.
 Mediation can vastly reduce the time it takes to resolve a divorce or custody matter, especially when compared to going through the delayed court system.
 Achieving finality, closure and stability may be exactly what you need to weather this time with greater peace of mind.

 Do you have questions about divorce mediation?
 One of our caring and experienced mediators can help you decide.
-Contact us today for a free virtual consultation.
+Contact us today for a virtual consultation.